-Headlamp beam adjustment is as simple as twisting the headlamp in it’s rubber holder.
-Removing the headlamp from the holder and using it as a small flashlight is also a nice to have.
+Headlamp beam adjustment is as simple as twisting the headlamp in its rubber holder.
+Removing the headlamp from the holder and using it as a small flashlight is also nice.
 The rubber holder is very secure, but it is also easy to adjust and remove the headlamp if necessary.

-The headlamp does warm up while in use, but even on Turbo or High I never feel the heat until I grab the lamp to take it off.
+The headlamp does warm up while in use, but I never feel the heat until I grab the lamp to take it off, even on Turbo or High.
 Heat is not an issue.

 Light Beam Settings

-There are four settings on the headlamp (Turbo, High, Medium, Low).
-Below is my opinion on each setting.
+The headlamp has four settings (Turbo, High, Medium, Low).
+Below is my opinion on each stage.

-- Low – 4 Lumens are fine for sitting in my tent and puttering.
+- Low – 4 Lumens are adequate for sitting in my tent and puttering.

 - High – 130 Lumens are more than enough for brisk hiking.

-- Turbo – 500 Lumens are blinding, and allowed me to spotlight the bushes around camp to try and determine what was growling.
+- Turbo – 500 Lumens were blinding and allowed me to spotlight the bushes around camp to determine what was growling.

 The Turbo setting is interesting.
-I left the light on Turbo while I hiked, and it down shifted to high on it’s own after 17 minutes.
-I was able to leave it on high for about 10 minutes before resetting it to Turbo again.
+I left the light on Turbo while I hiked, and it downshifted to high on its own after 17 minutes.
+I could leave it on high for about 10 minutes before resetting it to Turbo again.
 This time it ran on Turbo for about 7 minutes before dimming again.

-Having the headlamp down shift on it’s own was initially a little disconcerting, but expected since the instructions state the lamp will down shift after it reaches a certain temperature.
+Having the headlamp downshift on its own was initially a little disconcerting but expected since the instructions state the lamp will downshift after it reaches a specific temperature.
 I eventually quit noticing the shift in light levels.

 Light Beam Distance/Focus

 The light beam itself is a nice white light.
-There is nothing glaring or abrasive about it, and it does not have that yellow color I’ve sometimes experienced with other headlamps.
+Nothing is glaring or abrasive about it, and it does not have that yellow color I’ve sometimes experienced with other headlamps.

-Most importantly the light beam is true to it’s distance.
-The light was also well focused in front of me, providing a strong centered beam and good light radius.
-Twenty meters @ 30 Lumens is plenty for night hiking, unless sprinting, which would probably mean I am running FROM something.
-In this case, 130 Lumens or even 500 Lumens would work just fine, and the 500 Lumens might just blind my pursuer.
+Most importantly, the light beam is accurate in its distance.
+The light was also well focused, providing an intense, centered beam and a good light radius.
+Twenty meters @ 30 Lumens is plenty for night hiking unless sprinting, which would probably mean I am running FROM something.
+In this case, 130 Lumens or even 500 Lumens would work fine, and the 500 Lumens might blind my pursuer.

 Fenix HM50R Headlamp Review – Final Thoughts

-This is a very well made rechargeable headlamp, and at 2.8 ounces I am impressed with the quality.
-From the metal casing, to the sharp click of the responsive ON/OFF switch in this waterproof little light, Fenix does not cut any corners.
-This headlamp will be a pleasure to take on my next long hike.
+This is a very well-made rechargeable headlamp, and at 2.8 ounces, I am impressed with the quality.
+From the metal casing to the sharp click of the responsive ON/OFF switch in this waterproof light, Fenix does not cut any corners.
+I look forward to taking this headlamp on my next long hike.